-If a System Impact Study indicates that additions or upgrades to the ISO Controlled Grid are needed to satisfy a New Facility Operator’s request for interconnection, the Interconnecting PTO shall, within fifteen (15) Business Days of the completion of the System Impact Study, tender to a New Facility Operator a Facilities Study Agreement that defines the scope, content, assumptions and terms of reference for such study, the estimated time to complete the required study, and pursuant to which the applicant agrees to reimburse the Interconnecting PTO for performing the required Facilities Study.
-The New Facility Operator shall execute the Facilities Study Agreement and return it to the Interconnecting PTO within ten (10) Business Days.
+If a System Impact Study indicates that additions or upgrades to the ISO Controlled Grid are needed to satisfy a New Facility Operator’s request for interconnection, the Interconnecting PTO shall, within fifteen (15) Calendar Days of the completion of the System Impact Study, tender to a New Facility Operator a Facilities Study Agreement that defines the scope, content, assumptions and terms of reference for such study, the estimated time to complete the required study, and pursuant to which the applicant agrees to reimburse the Interconnecting PTO for performing the required Facilities Study.
+The New Facility Operator will pre-pay the reasonable estimated cost, as provided by the Interconnecting PTO, of the System Impact Study.
+The New Facility Operator shall execute the Facilities Study Agreement and return it to the Interconnecting PTO within ten (10) Calendar Days.
 Alternatively, a New Facility Operator can request that the Interconnecting PTO proceed with the Facilities Study and abide by the terms, conditions, and cost assignment of the Facilities Study Agreement ultimately determined through the ISO ADR Procedures.
 If a New Facility Operator elects either to not execute the Facilities Study Agreement or to rely upon the ISO ADR Procedures, such New Facility Operator’s Completed Application will be deemed withdrawn.
 If the New Facility Operator’s application is deemed withdrawn, the New Facility Operator will compensate the Interconnecting PTO for all reasonable costs incurred to date in processing the Completed Application.

-The Interconnecting PTO will use due diligence to complete the Facility Study within sixty (60) Business Days of execution of the Facility Study Agreement or initiation of the ISO ADR Procedures.
-If the Interconnecting PTO cannot complete the Facility Study within sixty (60) Business Days, the Interconnecting PTO will notify the New Facility Operator, in writing, of the reason why additional time is required to complete the required study and the estimated completion date.
+The Interconnecting PTO will use due diligence to complete the Facility Study within sixty (60) Calendar Days of receipt of the Facility Study Agreement or initiation of the ISO ADR Procedures.
+If the Interconnecting PTO cannot complete the Facility Study within sixty (60) Calendar Days, the Interconnecting PTO will notify the New Facility Operator, in writing, of the reason why additional time is required to complete the required study and the estimated completion date.

-As an alternative to executing and returning a Facility Study Agreement or requesting that it be filed unexecuted, a New Facility Operator can submit an amendment to its Completed Interconnection Application to reflect a revised configuration for its New Facility.
-The amended Completed Interconnection Application shall be treated in accordance with Section 5.7.4.2.1 and the New Facility Operator’s Completed Interconnection Application shall not be deemed withdrawn if (a) the amended Completed Interconnection Application is submitted within ten (10) Business Days of the Interconnecting Participating TO’s tender of a Facility Study Agreement; and (b) the New Facility Operator has submitted only one amendment to the Completed Interconnection Application following the tender of a System Impact Study.
+As an alternative to executing and returning a Facility Study Agreement, a New Facility Operator can submit an amendment to its Completed Interconnection Application to reflect a revised configuration for its New Facility.
+The amended Completed Interconnection Application shall be treated in accordance with Section 5.7.4.2.1 and the New Facility Operator’s Completed Interconnection Application shall not be deemed withdrawn, and it shall maintain its existing queue position, if (a) the amended Completed Interconnection Application is submitted within ten (10) Calendar Days of the Interconnecting Participating TO’s tender of a Facility Study Agreement; and (b) the New Facility Operator has submitted only one amendment to the Completed Interconnection Application following the tender of a System Impact Study.

-5.7.4.3 Queuing
+5.7.3.3 Queuing